centreon/centreon-collect/README.md

 ## Installing from binaries ##

-**Warning**: Centreon Broker is a low-level component of the Centreon software suite.
+**Warning**: Centreon Collect is a low-level component of the Centreon software suite.
 If this is your first installation you would probably want to [install it entirely](https://documentation.centreon.com/docs/centreon/en/2.6.x/installation/index.html).